testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

    title: "response"
 }

-Game Store product puts all the data into a database.
+And it has a database to manage all the data.

-Below we are going to see how webtau lets you seamlessly test on different layers and use other layers to help with data validation.
+Below we are going to see how `webtau` lets you seamlessly test on different layers and use other layers to help with data validation.

 # WebTau Introduction